-The Automated Protein Function Prediction Special Interest Group
+The Function Special Interest Group:

-The AFP meeting is noted for its strong community, engaged audience and premier speakers.
+The AFP meeting is noted for its strong community, engaged audience, and premier speakers.
 Previous years’ speakers include: Dame Janet Thornton (EBI), Peer Bork (EMBL), Barry Honig (Columbia University), Ewan Birney (EBI), Philip Bourne (UC San Diego), Russ Altman (Stanford University), Michael Sternberg (Imperial College), Steven Brenner (UC Berkeley), Amos Bairoch (Swiss Institute of Bioinformatics), Adam Godzik (UC San Diego), Simon Kasif (Boston University), David Jones (University College London), Jonathan Eisen (UC Davis), Olga Troyanskaya (Princeton University), Patricia Babbitt (UC San Francisco), Christine Orengo (University College London), Terry Gaasterland (UC San Diego), Kimmen Sjölander (UC Berkeley), Frederick Roth (University of Toronto), Shoshana Wodak (Sick Kids Toronto), Alex Bateman (EBI), Olivier Lichtarge (Baylor College of Medicine), Keith Dunker (Indiana University School of Medicine), Anna Tramontano (University of Rome, “La Sapienza”), Andrew Emili (University of Toronto), and Alfonso Valencia (CNIO, Spain).